Courtney is a loving mom to her 7 and 5 year old girls, works in the schools helping children with special needs, and has a big heart for ministry.

 Courtney’s youngest daughter was born a couple of months after her husband got in trouble with the law.”
 She surprised us with the gift of down syndrome.”
 Courtney says there are added responsibilities that go along with caring for a child with special needs, “But, having her in our lives is so special and benefits us well beyond all the hard work!”

 After her husband was incarcerated, Courtney says, “I went back to college and worked a part-time job trying to save money to move into my own place with my daughters.
 About six months after he went to prison, my parents recommended that I needed help to raise my girls, and they were willing to be guardians of my girls.
 I agreed and signed papers to make them guardians of my children.”
-She says a few months after that, her parents asked her to move out and live somewhere else without taking her girls with her.

 “I was devastated and very angry,” she says.
 “I chose to live with friends of mine for several months while I hired an attorney and started working on getting my girls back.”
 Courtney says this was a very dark time for her.
 “In Feb 2016, I moved into a women transitional living shelter and slide into a really deep depression.
 I was attending Celebrate Recovery at the time and had support people there who loved me where I was at and encouraged me with little things I could do with my girls,” she says.
 “Celebrate Recovery became a community of support for me and gave me opportunities to grow in my understanding of recovery as well as take on leadership roles to help other women just like me.”